tomrodinger/air_conditioner_energy_saver/doc/README.md

 Name | RTC Set
 UUID | 0x1524
 Properties | WRITE, WRITE NO RESPONSE
-Type | uint32
+Type | UTF-8 String

 ### Comments
 - RTC: Real Time Clock.
 The App will send epoch time in order to syncronize the time on the Device.
+Epoch time in seconds.

 ### Questions